architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 ## Ruby

-Architect uses `Gemfile` and `Gemfile.lock` with `bundle` to ensure Lambda function dependencies are determinstic.
+Architect uses `Gemfile` and `Gemfile.lock` with `bundle` to ensure Lambda function dependencies are deterministic.
 Code must be relative to the root of Lambda function directory.

 ```ruby
 require 'architect/functions' # is ok if it is vendored in the Lambda folder